 Claims are the cornerstone of a patent.
 They define the invention’s scope and are the ultimate deciding factor when applying for one.

 Claims should be clearly and precisely written to account for all potential uses of an invention.
 This task may prove challenging without the assistance of a patent attorney, however.

 However, a qualified patent lawyer will have extensive experience with both drafting and reviewing patent applications.
 They ensure that all pertinent aspects of the application are addressed, with no mistakes or omissions.

-A knowledgeable patent attorney can also assist in crafting a detailed description of your invention so that someone with ordinary skills in the field could duplicate or utilize it based on what you have described.
+A knowledgeable patent attorney can also assist in crafting a detailed description of your invention, so that someone with ordinary skill in the field could duplicate or utilize it based on what you have described.